Mintbase/Grants-Program/applications/spartan_poc_consensus_module.md

 #### User Interface

-The UI will consist of a simple CLI for the farmer and client with relevant extensions to the Polkadot-js GUI.
+The UI will consist of a simple CLI for the farmer and client with relevant extensions to the Mintbase-js GUI.

 ![Imgur](https://i.imgur.com/jbgTaJQ.png)